 The amount (and control) of spin is great.
 I tend to spin Titleist Vokey wedges a tad bit too much, resulting in me being afraid to really “go after” a wedge if I need to.
 I’d have to club up and hit a more controlled shot.
 Clevelands spin a tad bit less on full shots, but still check up incredibly well on short chip and pitch shots.

 Off center strikes with the Cleveland RTX-4 will be penalized with worse feel and a tad bit of distance loss.
 But, in general, mishits still end up just fine.
+In general, more golfers should care about forgiveness when they are picking out their wedges.
+Many golfers just think that ALL wedges are compact with thin toplines.
+NOPE!
+There are forgiving options out there — use them!

 The Best Wedge for Spin: Titleist Vokey SM7